bguesman/react-portfolio/app/src/modals/markdown/work/mw.md

 <div id="modal-subtitle-container"><h2 id="modal-subtitle">Interactive, informative game audio systems</h2></div>

-I spent the summer in 2019 working at Raven Software on the Call of Duty: Modern Warfare's audio engine.
-After some initial experimentation, me and the team decided I would focus on improving the sound transport system---the system that determines how sound gets propagated around COD's virtual world.
+I spent the summer in 2019 working at Raven Software on the Call of Duty: Modern Warfare audio engine.
+After some initial experimentation, me and the team decided I would focus on improving sound transport---the system that determines how sound travels around COD's virtual world.

 ### Sound Transport

-In the real world, sound transport is a matter of airwaves propagating around an environment.
+In the real world, sound transport is a matter of air pressure waves bouncing around an environment.
 Modeling this in a game is both computationally intractable and hard to art-direct, so transport is generally split up into a few piecemeal "effects" that mimick the salient perceptual features,

 - **Reverb/Reflections.** This the echo you hear when you make a loud sound in a room.
 - **Spatialization.** Sound arrives at each of your ears at different times, and gets filtered in a particular way depending on where the source is.
 This influences what "direction" you think a sound is coming from.